nitishabhish/weather-Api-dashboard-project/README.md

 # weather-Api-dashboard-project
-Django API to get data from Open weather API and display data on webpage using React
+Django API to get data from Open weather API for displaying data on webpage using React

 in backend_django directory